outworkers/phantom/docs/basics/tables.md

   ): InsertQuery.Default[RecordsByCountry, Record]
 ```

-The new type of the generated store method is
+The new table definition to store the above is:

 ```scala